UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 Email <rc-support@ucl.ac.uk> with any support queries.
 It will be helpful to include Thomas in the subject along with some descriptive text about the type of problem, and you should mention your username in the body.

+## Notional costs

+EPSRC contributed to the hardware, so there are two numbers to use for notional costs:

+* Cost per core hour excluding hardware (to be charged on EPSRC grants): 0.6 pence / core hour
+* Cost per core hour including hardware cost (to be charged on non-EPSRC grants): 1.5 pence / core hour

+Non-grant-funded projects should use the second figure.

 ## Acknowledging the use of Thomas in publications